DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 TreeList can hide columns to adapt to screens of different sizes.
 To add this feature, set the [columnHidingEnabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnHidingEnabled) to **true**.

 Each column has a unique hiding priority.
-The rightmost column is the base column with the priority of 0.
+The rightmost column has the priority of 0.
 This value is incremented by 1 for columns from right to left; column with the lowest priority is hidden first.

-You can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to override the default behavior: specify custom hiding priorities for those columns only that you want to hide.
-In this case, the **columnHidingEnabled** property can be omited.
+You can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities for those columns that you want to hide and thus override the default behavior described above.
+In this case, the **columnHidingEnabled** property can be omitted.

 [note]

-Peculiar cases to enable the **columnHidingEnabled** property:
+Particular cases to enable column hiding:

 * TreeList truncates a column's cell text due to its length.
 This occurs when the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage.
-If you need to hide columns until the full text is displayed, set the columnHidingEnabled property to **true**.
+If you need to hide columns until the full text is displayed, configure column hiding.

 * TreeList adds horizontal scrolling for adaptability when all columns have a fixed (columnWidth, columns[].width set in pixels) or adaptive (columnAutoWidth) widths.
-Set the columnHidingEnabled property to **true** if you need to disable the horizontal scrolling and hide columns instead.
+Configure column hiding if you need to disable the horizontal scrolling and hide columns instead.

 [/note]